- January 4, 2019

 “As [our phone is] sitting in our car, we always have the tendency to pick it up and say to ourselves, it’ll only take a second.
 I can just look at this for a second or two and everything is okay…not true,” says Renaud, the OSU Risk Institute’s executive director.
 And the disastrous consequences seem to be injuring and killing more victims than any of us may have previously thought.

-If you or a family member has been injured by a distracted driver, you can count on the legal team at Kaplan Lawyers PC to fight for your right to full and fair compensation from negligent drivers.
-Contact us anytime by phoning the office nearest you or going through this website to schedule your free case evaluation.
+If you or a family member has been injured by a distracted driver, you can count on the legal team at Kaplan lawyers PC to fight for your right to full and fair compensation from negligent drivers.
+Contact us anytime by phoning the office nearest you or going through this website to schedule your free case evaluation from our skilled car accident lawyers in manhattan.